 - The account only accepts deposits from one source: There is no way to add cash to the card.
 Consumers cannot use the app to take a photo of the check and then upload the funds for deposit remotely.

 Use Case: Pay rent.
 To pay rent with a Direct Express Card, an account holder must either pay in cash or allow the landlord to pull money by MasterCard.
 While some may accept cash, it still seems less than ideal.
 Drawing that cash out would use the account holder’s only ATM withdrawal per month, and conversely, landlords would be unlikely to accept MasterCard, as the network will apply a three percent fee.
 They could also pay with online bill pay, but the payment would have to be made three to seven days in advance to give the Postal Service time to deliver the check.

 By contrast, with a WiseWage card, a person could use those same modes (albeit it with unlimited ATMs) and also others.
 Paying by Venmo or other digital payments is free.
 The Varo Card has a pre-cleared overdraft-free check function.

 Use Case: Send money to grandchildren: A Direct Express account holder would have to use cash – possibly through the mail if the grandchildren did not live nearby.
-A holder of a WiseWage account could send a pre-cleared check, transfer money electronically via direct send, or use a popular money transfer app (Venmo, PayPal, Zelle, et al).
+A holder of a WiseWage account could send a pre-cleared check (with Varo Money), transfer money electronically via direct send, or use a popular money transfer app (Venmo, PayPal, Zelle, et al).